Research in the Global South

 AFD supports capacity-building activities implemented by its partners.
 For example, we are working to strengthen the Clermont International Development Hub, a project to consolidate and expand capacity building for experts in international development in the Clermond-Ferrand area in France

-Finally, AFD researchers are sometimes directly involved in the design or facilitation of capacity-building activities, one of our priority themes or “signature” approaches.
-This is the case of the GEMMES summer seminars, which bring together researchers from various countries and promote ownership of this macro-economic model and its adaptation to the specific features of the countries of the participating researchers.
+AFD researchers are also sometimes directly involved in the design or facilitation of capacity-building activities, one of our priority themes or “signature” approaches.
+This was the case of the GEMMES summer seminars, which brought together researchers from various countries and promoted ownership of this macro-economic model and its adaptation to the specific features of the countries of the participating researchers.
 Capacity building for local research teams is also provided when the GEMMES model is implemented.

 The Global South is now a fully fledged source of knowledge production.
 Studying the state of research there helps us better understand the research ecosystem in developing countries.
 We thus produce knowledge about research in the Global South to inform the actions of AFD and donors.
 This improves the effectiveness of those actions, builds national capacities, and improves development policies.